Will I receive housing?

 How do I choose a roommate?

 On the My Housing application, you have the ability to request up to 5 students to be your roommate (for a group total of 6 people).
 Your roommate must accept your request in order to be verified.
 During room selection, the student with the earliest time slot will have the ability to log on and select a bed space for each verified roommate, so long as there are available spaces in the room, apartment, suite, or townhouse.
-Please visit the web demo page to watch how roommate selection works.
+Please visit the web demonstrations on the right hand side of this page to watch how roommate selection works.

-Also, please note that in the event of a wait list, students without a time slot cannot be selected as a roommate.
+Also, please note that students without a time slot cannot be selected as roommates.

 When should my roommate and I request each other?